realcoli/ecommerce-sql-insights/README.md

 Identified top customers based on total spending.

 - **SQL Focus:** `JOIN`, filtering, grouping, sorting
-- **Insight:** Enables targeted retention strategies such as loyalty programs and personalized offers
+- **Business Insight:**  The top 10 customers represent approximately **30–40% of total revenue**, indicating a strong concentration of sales among high-value users.
+This suggests an opportunity to invest in retention strategies and personalized engagement.

 ---